VPPRN Patient-Powered Research

 SYMPTOMS of VASCULITIS

-Symptoms of Vasculitis: Patients with GCA scored their symptoms of vasculitis lower over the past 28 days.
-34% of patients with GCA reported no symptoms of vasculitis, compared to the 22% in the VPPRN community.
+Symptoms of Vasculitis: At the July check-in, patients with GCA scored their symptoms of vasculitis lower over the past 28 days.
+32% of patients with GCA reported no symptoms of vasculitis, compared to the 24% in the VPPRN community.

 Patients with GCA